mjoras/trone/draft-thoji-scone-trone-protocol.md

 send an initial TRONE packet once the peer confirms its willingness to receive them.

-An endpoint that has not recently sent a TRONE packet MAY treat receipt of one from its peer as a trigger to send a TRONE packet in the reverse direction.
-This way a peer that is receiving downlink data can influence the frequency of receiving rate signals.
+To support the full range of possible rate limits, endpoints SHOULD alternate between sending TRONE packets with version 0xTRONE1 and version 0xTRONE2.
+This allows network elements to signal rate limits across the entire supported range with appropriate granularity.

+When a receiver receives TRONE packets with different versions and different rate signals, it SHOULD use the most restrictive (lowest) effective rate limit after converting the signal values to their corresponding bitrates.

-Endpoints MUST send any TRONE packet they send as the first packet of a datagram, coalesced with additional packets.
+Endpoints MUST send any TRONE packet they send as the first packet in a datagram, coalesced with additional packets.
 An endpoint that receives and discards a TRONE packet without also successfully processing another packet from the same datagram SHOULD ignore any rate limit signal.
 Such a datagram might be entirely spoofed.